The keto flu is a potential side effect some people experience when they start following a low-carb, high-fat ketogenic diet.

 Keto flu symptoms usually occur within the first day or two of starting your new diet, and the severity and length of symptoms vary per person.

 Some people don’t experience it at all, while others could experience it for up to a week or two.

 Either way, the symptoms shouldn’t last more than a couple weeks and should go away once your body is adapted to burning fat for fuel.

-The keto flu is essentially the result of three things:
+The keto flu can be the result of four things:

 - Lack of Micronutrients

 Keto-adaptation means adjusting to the process of beta-oxidation, or burning fat for energy.

 The ability to switch between burning fat and burning glucose is called metabolic flexibility.

 Those with less metabolic flexibility are more likely to experience keto flu symptoms as their body adjusts to using fat for energy.